Jackiecrazy/WarDance/README.txt

 Hamstring: slow target by 40% for 2 seconds
 Vengeance: ricochet up to 5 times between enemies
 Trap: only fires when someone crosses its LoS in 10 blocks ▪ Fighting spirit: passive available until active cast ends, then can only be recharged by sleeping or after 5 minutes have elapsed.
+If cast out of combat, heal all decay after 5 seconds.
+Base form gives regen and absorption for 10 seconds.
 Genies from some game.
 Boulder Brace
- Refill posture and regen unconditionally for 10 seconds Halved posture cooldown time
+ Refill posture and +1 posture per second unconditionally Halved posture cooldown time
 Wind Scar
- Gain 20 charges and infinite range, every extra block reach consumes a charge +1 range
-Winter Wolf
- Attacks on a slowed target freeze them, adding 3 armor.
-Frozen enemies are unaware and shatter when hit, sending out clouds of ice that block LoS and reset aggression.
- Speed increases to +40% over 5 seconds, consumed to slow target equivalently Flame Dance
+ +90 sweep
+ +1 range
+Frost Fang
+ Speed self and slow target on attack
+ +2 luck
+Flame Dance
+ Gain a free parry every 3 hits
- Hex an enemy with flame on every attack.
-On fourth application, create a fiery explosion that further marks enemies +5% attack speed for every level of combo gained Timberfall
+ +0.05 attack speed for every level of combo gained Timberfall
- Activate for (might*2) seconds and clear might.
-Attacks during this time have guaranteed crit and slow target.
-When time is over, release a shockwave with size equal to might, and clear it again.
+ Guarantee crit and add 40% damage
  40% of might added to posture damage